AtulSanap-2004/project-1/README.md

 # project-1
-This is a Demo for git &amp; github
+This is a Demo for git &amp; github.